NBA Rumors: Should Philadelphia 76ers Give Up Markelle Fultz In Kawhi Leonard Trade?

 — Keith Pompey (@PompeyOnSixers) July 10, 2018

 The deal makes perfect sense for the Spurs.
 The acquisition of Markelle Fultz and Dario Saric will help them speed up the rebuilding process while staying competitive in the Western Conference.
 Despite spending the most of his rookie reason dealing with a shoulder injury, the Spurs could help Fultz immediately regain his rhythm.
-Spurs Head Coach Gregg Popovich could mold him to be next Tony Parker.
+Spurs Head Coach Gregg Popovich could mold him to be the next Tony Parker.

 Meanwhile, for the Sixers, pairing Kawhi Leonard with Ben Simmons and Joel Embiid will make the Sixers a more dangerous team next season.
 Now that LeBron James is playing for the Los Angeles Lakers, the Sixers should be more aggressive in upgrading their roster in order to claim the empty throne in the Eastern Conference.
 However, as Greer noted, the Sixers have already made Fultz, together with Simmons and Embiid, “off-limits” in any deal involving Leonard.
 Greer believes the Spurs are unlikely to make a deal with the Sixers if they won’t include the former No. 1 overall pick in the trade package.